- Degree Overview

 Application Review & Selection Process

-Completed applications received by the application deadline are reviewed in early January by the Admissions Committee, consisting of the core faculty.
+Completed applications received by the application deadline are reviewed in December or early January by the Admissions Committee, consisting of the core faculty.
 After the folders are reviewed individually by each faculty member, a meeting is scheduled in which an initial pool of 15 to 20 candidates is selected.
 Candidate selections are made using the following criteria: research experience, GPA, strength of undergraduate education, GRE scores, and letters of recommendation.
 The compatibility of student interests with those of the faculty and the program emphasis (i.e., severe mental illness and health psychology) is also considered.

 Candidates are then interviewed by faculty and staff during a day‑long onsite visit to the campus, usually scheduled in early spring.
 Candidates also meet individually and as a group with current graduate students.
 Telephone interviews may be conducted if the applicant is unable to attend the interview day or some alternate day.
 The Department Graduate Coordinator is responsible for the logistics of planning the Interview Day, under the supervision of the Admissions Chair.

 Following the interviews, the Committee meets again to make final selections.
 The candidates are then rank‑ordered with primary selections and alternates.
 Recommendations by the Admissions Committee are forwarded to the Director of Graduate Programs in the psychology department.
 Those approved at this level are then contacted by telephone and/or email, with acceptance letters sent to the applicants.
 Simultaneously, the paperwork is forwarded to the Purdue Graduate School at West Lafayette for final approval.
 Throughout our history, the Graduate School has concurred with all recommendations made by the IUPUI Department of Psychology.